Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Proof of Theorem

 and

 respectively.

-For the difference of two solutions, we use the similar argument as above, and then by following the small data well-posedness argument in Section \ref{subsec:small data} with the standard scaling argument, we can complete the proof of Theorem \ref{thm:main}.
+For the difference of two solutions, we use the similar argument as above, and then by following the small data well-posedness argument in Section \ref{subsec:small data} in addition to the standard scaling-rescaling argument, we can complete the proof of Theorem \ref{thm:main}.